 Age 8: Antarctica or Japan

 The first blog post I ever wrote was about taking my daughter to Antarctica when she was eight.
 It was a perfect age – she loved seeing the animals (penguins, seals and whales mainly) and playing in the snow/ice.
 She didn’t get bored on the boat.
 She was great with the hikes and kayaking.
 And she was light enough that she didn’t sink into the snow on our walks like the adults did.
+And then I returned with my other daughter when she was 12 and it was just as magical.
 A lot of people wait to visit Antarctica until they’re retired.
 That’s a waste.
 Take your kids!
-Starting at eight, they’ll love it.
+Starting at 8-10 or so, they’ll love it.

 But Antarctica isn’t for everyone.
-My other two kids haven’t wanted to go.
+My son hasn’t wanted to go.
 Plus it’s expensive.
 Japan is another good option at eight.
 It’s cultural but in a really interesting way with temples and anime coexisting – zen and crazy.
 My daughter absolutely loved Japan at seven and eight.